42atom/minelog/index.md

    4704 plots of size: 465.566 TiB
 Plot count for all harvesters: 174784
 Total size of plots: 16.893 PiB
-Estimated network space: 26.410 EiB
+Estimated network space: 26.306 EiB
-Expected time to win: 8 hours and 1 minute
+Expected time to win: 8 hours and 7 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key